Flax: Uses

 Flax is grown for its seeds, which can be ground into a meal or turned into linseed oil, a product used as a nutritional supplement and as an ingredient in many wood-finishing products.
 Flax is also grown as an ornamental plant in gardens.
 Moreover, flax fibers are used to make linen.
-The specific epithet in its species name, usitatissimum, means "most useful".
+The specific epithet in its binomial name, usitatissimum, means "most useful".

 Flax fibers taken from the stem of the plant are two to three times as strong as cotton fibers.
 Additionally, flax fibers are naturally smooth and straight.
 Europe and North America both depended on flax for plant-based cloth until the 19th century, when cotton overtook flax as the most common plant for making rag-based paper.
 Flax is grown on the Canadian prairies for linseed oil, which is used as a drying oil in paints and varnishes and in products such as linoleum and printing inks.

 Linseed meal, the by-product of producing linseed oil from flax seeds, is used as livestock fodder.

 Flax seeds

-Flax seeds occur in two basic varieties/colors: brown or yellow (golden linseeds).
+Flax seeds occur in brown and yellow (golden) varieties.
 Most types of these basic varieties have similar nutritional characteristics and equal numbers of short-chain omega-3 fatty acids.
 Yellow flax seeds, called solin (trade name "Linola"), have a similar oil profile to brown flax seeds and both are very high in omega-3s (alpha-linolenic acid (ALA), specifically).

 Flax seeds produce a vegetable oil known as flax seed oil or linseed oil, which is one of the oldest commercial oils.
 It is an edible oil obtained by expeller pressing and sometimes followed by solvent extraction.
-Solvent-processed flax seed oil has been used for many centuries as a drying oil in painting and varnishing.
+Solvent-processed flax seed oil has been used for centuries as a drying oil in painting and varnishing.

-Although brown flax seed varieties may be consumed as readily as the yellow ones, and have been for thousands of years, these varieties are more commonly used in paints, for fiber, and for cattle feed.